The application process

 The selection process

-A committee made up of the General Manager Network, an HR Advisor and a member of the Top Energy Management Team will review the applications.
+A committee comprising the General Manager Network, an HR Advisor and a member of the Top Energy Management Team will review the applications.
 The candidates will be assessed on the following criteria:

-- Academic ability based on results in either the 1st, 2nd or 3rd years of study or, if still at school, your latest academic record.
+- Academic ability based on your latest academic record.

 - Cultural and sporting participation and achievement